CreateSean/craft-starter/README.md

 The following plugins are installed and ready to be used on the site.
 I prefer to keep plugin usage to a **minimum** so do **not** install a plugin unless absolutely necessary.
 If it can be done natively, it should be done natively.

 1. Environment Label - adds a color bar across the control panel indicating current environment
-2. Imager X - image transforms
+2. Image Toolbox - image transforms, webp support, and more
 3. Minify - minifies html/css/js on production
 4. Redactor - Rich Text Editor
 5. Retcon - extra twig filters